PatrickDorante/r-portfolio2022/README.md

 Data missed key such as demographic, income, age not included.

 ##### Data cleaning
-We'll inspect data structures and data types for errors:
+ Inspection of data structures and data types for errors:
 - Total Rows: 4,358,611
 - Total Columns: 13
 - Total missing - NA or non-values: 431585